soulwax/Volition/README.md

 Volition is primarily an early-stage interactive application and rendering engine for Windows.
 ***

+## Short description of components

+`Volition` contains the core engine `Volition-ScriptCore` contains the scripting language logic for the Volition core engine `Spine` is the frontend gui employing and tying togetherthe aforementioned modules.
+`Sandbox` is what `Spine` used to be, but with no gui, and it does not use `-ScriptCore` but games can be programmed using the full engine capabilities purely programmatically.

 ## Getting Started

 Visual Studio 2017, 2019 or 2022 is recommended (tested and developed with Visual Studio 2022) Volition is officially untested on other development environments whilst I focus on a Windows build.